We work with more than 300 partners to bring you better travel deals

 Choose a month below to see average flight price and weather conditions.

 When is the best time to book flights to Oman?

 The best time to book flights to Oman is 38 days before your desired departure date.
 The cost of your flight will likely increase significantly if you book two weeks in advance of your flight.

 Which day is cheapest to fly to Oman?

 Wednesday is currently, on average, the cheapest day to fly to Oman.
 Flying on Sunday will result in higher flight prices.

 What time of day is cheapest to fly?

-At the moment, flights in the morning are likely to offer the best value for money for your Oman trip.
-A flight at midday will more often than not be of higher cost.
+At the moment, flights at midday are likely to offer the best value for money for your Oman trip.
+A flight in the afternoon will more often than not be of higher cost.